Computer Science (Human Computer Interaction) (3 Years) [BSc]

 9. Correlations and computer workshop.

-10. Reporting statistical analysis, writing skills, course overview and assignment.
+10. Reporting statistical analysis, writing skills and course overview.

 Tutorials (10 x 1hr tutorials)